113 Comments

 DEBRA O MADDRELL's avatar

-The people who were not engaged in obstructing federal agents - a felony - were not exercising 1st Amendment rights.
+The people who were engaged in obstructing federal agents - a felony - were not exercising 1st Amendment rights.

 Andrew Dolgin's avatar